kmucavele/bookshelf/README.md

 The project was made in the first year of my apprenticeship and servers for educational purposes.

+__A second project build with the Spring Boot Framework is based on this project__

 ### Functionalities
 * Users can: